 - Tiffins Restaurant Review

 - Sanaa Review with Bread Service

-I hope this Akershus breakfast review was able to provide you with enough information to decide whether a meal here is right for your family.
+I hope this Akershus breakfast review provided you with enough information to decide whether a meal here is suitable for your family.
 If your little ones are fans of the princesses, I don’t think you’ll begrudge the expense.

 In the comments:

 What are your thoughts on Akershus?
 Do you think dining with princesses is something your family will enjoy?